rkimoakbioinformatics/oakvar/mkdocs/docs/conf.md

     ov run input.vcf -a clinvar cosmic dbsnp -t csv

-The configuration of this job can be written in ovdef.yml file as follows:
+The configuration of this job can be written in `conf.yml` file as follows:

+    run:
         annotators:
         - clinvar
         - cosmic
         - dbsnp
         report_types: csv

 Then, this file can be used as follows.

-    ov run input.vcf -c ovdef.yml
+    ov run input.vcf -c conf.yml

 which will work in the same way as the first `ov run` command.